zenAndroid/zenandroid.github.io/_posts/2017-12-25-Things-and-stuff.md

 layout: post
 title: Things and stuff
 tags: meta
+description: 'Twas a real struggle back in the day my friends, or maybe i was just too foolish to know how to behave myself correctly, but i like to believe the first alternative.
 ---

-## Warning:
-__long post, buckle the f@-! up__

 So, i was going to start playing around and talking about my "projects" not concerning this blog ( in other words, *moving on with the damn blog*) but things kept on coming up so I've decided to talk about the technical stuff concerning this blog first to get it over with, (well, for the most part anyways).
 ### The idea :
 Thought about how i always wanted a blog, started looking around and thought WordPress was a good idea, then suddenly i remembered that Github pages was a thing, still hesitant i looked around how to go about this, several long and tedious hours later, here we are !

 ### The beginning :